Rochus Misch: Later life and death

 After his release from captivity, Misch returned to what was then West Berlin on 31 December 1953.
 At the time, Misch's wife Gerda worked as a teacher in Neukölln.
 Misch struggled for several years with what to do with his life after captivity.
 He was offered various odd jobs, among others as a porter in a hospital and as a driver.
 Most of these job offers were through his wartime contacts, and required moving away from Berlin, which his wife refused to do.
-He finally obtained a loan backed by wealthy German philanthropists to buy out a painting and interior decorating shop from a retiree in Berlin.
-He ran this modest business successfully, and during the early Allied occupation of Berlin also became involved in the making of peanut butter for US soldiers.
-The business had been started by Misch's old friend, Adolf Kleinholdermann.
-This sideline business became so successful Misch considered leaving his shop.
-His wife Gerda convinced him to remain in the painting and interior decorating business.
+He finally obtained a loan backed by wealthy German philanthropists to buy a painting and interior decorating shop from a retiree in Berlin.
+The business had been started by Misch's old friend Adolf Kleinholdermann.
 In 1975, Gerda was elected to the parliament of West Berlin in which she served for several years.
-Years later, Gerda developed Alzheimer's and died in 1998.
-Misch continued to manage his shop until his retirement at age 68 in 1985.
+Years later, Gerda developed Alzheimer's and she died in 1998.
+Misch continued to manage his shop until his retirement in 1986 at the age of 68.

 Misch was loyal to Hitler to the end of his life, stating in Nazi apologia, "He was no brute.
 He was no monster.
 He was no superman", "...very normal.
 Not like what is written", and "[h]e was a wonderful boss".
-Misch's daughter, Brigitta, learned through her maternal grandmother Gerda was of Jewish descent.
+Misch's daughter, Brigitta, learned through her maternal grandmother that Gerda was of Jewish descent.
 However, Gerda never mentioned it and her father refused to acknowledge it.
 Brigitta became an architect and has supported Jewish causes.
-Brigitta stated that she was disappointed by her father's lack of remorse after the war.
+She stated that she was disappointed by her father's lack of remorse after the war.